Episode #6 – Interview with Ernest Hughes – CINO and Educator

 How to bring those into the, to itself and move them into their own current internal processes.
 So, uh, tools help in a couple of different ways.
 First of all, it helps you manage the portfolio of innovation proposals that you might have the ideas themselves, and then it helps you evaluate.
 Then by providing a way to organize the judges.

 They don’t all have to be in the same time in place.
 The evaluators can share their thoughts quickly and easily and work with the individual components and platforms that they already have in an organization.
-For instance, office three 65 and Microsoft technologies.
+For instance, Office 365 and Microsoft technologies.
 That’s one.
 The second is that if it is a good idea, then you’re going to want to apply some of your own particular.

 A project management approaches.
-And a lot of organizations use Microsoft project for that.
+And a lot of organizations use Microsoft Project for that.
 So that second component can help you with that.
-And then I just saw an announcement today from, uh, Edison, three 65 that they have added a new open innovation.
+And then I just saw an announcement today from, uh, edison365 that they have added a new open innovation.
 Component as part of their offering, and I think that’s like really it’s going to move things ahead.

 I think that deals with those boundary problems I was talking about and should help reduce the friction, assuming we get the initial conditions correct.